 Another way to take a successful selfie is to play with your pet first.
 They will be more open to posing with you when they’re relaxed.

 Stabilise Your Phone for Sharper Focus

 Pet photography requires great multitasking skills.
 In addition to keeping your pet interested, you have to make sure your photos don’t end up looking blurry!

 As you focus on your pet, remind yourself to hold your phone with both hands.
 If you loosen your grip, you’ll end up moving your phone too much.
 This means unflattering photos.

 If All Else Fails, Experiment With Sounds

-(Skip to the next tip if your pet is scared of unfamiliar noises.)
+Before diving into the specifics, please skip to the next tip if your pet is scared of unfamiliar noises.

 Some pets are too rambunctious to listen to instructions.
 If your pet is making you rethink this whole pet photography idea, you can experiment with sounds.

 This doesn’t mean you have to scare your pet with terrifying noises.
 Classical music or rustling sounds might be more than enough.